30s Ad: $12 - $14

 If working in software feels like politics, pressure, and burnout—you’re not crazy.
 You're just awake.

-I’m Jayme Edwards, a Tech Career Strategist and creator of the ESCAPE Stack.
-After 27 years in the industry—across startups, consultancies, and enterprise teams—I learned the hard way that thriving in tech means more than chasing promotions or trying to survive the chaos.
+I’m Jayme Edwards, a tech career strategist and coach.
+After 27 years in the industry—across startups, consultancies, and enterprise teams—I learned the hard way that thriving in tech means more than chasing promotions or distracting yourself to try and survive the chaos.

-In this podcast (the audio version of my YouTube channel, Thriving Technologist), I share honest lessons from my career, behind-the-scenes stories from coaching developers, and a roadmap for breaking free of the grind—especially if you're curious about consulting or building a more independent life in tech.
+In this podcast (the audio version of my YouTube channel, Healthy Developer), I share honest lessons from my career, behind-the-scenes stories from real projects, and strategies you can use to have a healthier work/life balance while growing in tech.

 New episodes every Monday on YouTube and here on Wednesdays.
-Subscribe to join a growing community of software professionals choosing clarity, leverage, and autonomy over burnout.
+Subscribe to join a growing community of software professionals choosing clarity, leverage, and a life over burnout.

 If working in software feels like politics, pressure, and burnout—you’re not crazy.
 You're just awake.

-I’m Jayme Edwards, a Tech Career Strategist and creator of the ESCAPE Stack.
-After 27 years in the industry—across startups, consultancies, and enterprise teams—I learned the hard way that thriving in tech means more than chasing promotions or trying to survive the chaos.
+I’m Jayme Edwards, a tech career strategist and coach.
+After 27 years in the industry—across startups, consultancies, and enterprise teams—I learned the hard way that thriving in tech means more than chasing promotions or distracting yourself to try and survive the chaos.

-In this podcast (the audio version of my YouTube channel, Thriving Technologist), I share honest lessons from my career, behind-the-scenes stories from coaching developers, and a roadmap for breaking free of the grind—especially if you're curious about consulting or building a more independent life in tech.
+In this podcast (the audio version of my YouTube channel, Healthy Developer), I share honest lessons from my career, behind-the-scenes stories from real projects, and strategies you can use to have a healthier work/life balance while growing in tech.

 New episodes every Monday on YouTube and here on Wednesdays.
-Subscribe to join a growing community of software professionals choosing clarity, leverage, and autonomy over burnout.
+Subscribe to join a growing community of software professionals choosing clarity, leverage, and a life over burnout.

 Producers, Hosts, and Production Team